 🙁 Pay more for your car / rental / house insurance

 🙁 Be turned down for a new loan / credit card / lease

 😲 Lose that new job you applied for (potential employers often pull your Credit Report as a way of determining how well you handle money and if they can trust you)

 4. Your Credit Reports can show if someone has stolen your identity.

-Technical Stuff: You can “freeze” your Credit Reports for Free.
+You can “freeze” your Credit Reports for Free.
 By “freezing” your Credit Reports, no one will be able to get your Credit Report in order to open any new credit in your name without the password (including you).
 This is a strong defense against identity theft.
 You will have to temporarily un-freeze your account if you need someone to get your Credit Report e.g., when placing a rental application, etc.

-How Do I Know What’s on My Credit Report?
+How Do I Know What’s On My Credit Report?